ICAMS/strucscan/paper/paper.md

 # Acknowledgements

-The  author  acknowledges  funding  by  the  Deutsche Forschungsgemeinschaft (DFG) through project  C1 of the collaborative research center SFB/TR 103 (DFG project number 190389738).
+The  authors  acknowledge  funding  by  the  Deutsche Forschungsgemeinschaft (DFG) through project  C1 of the collaborative research center SFB/TR 103 (DFG project number 190389738).

 # References